Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Press CREATE BOOKMARK

-You can now always return to your analysis from this step by clicking on Project bookmarks on the navigation bar and by clicking on the relevant bookmark card.
+You can now always return to your analysis from step 2.1, by clicking on Project bookmarks on the left and by clicking on the relevant bookmark card.

-In the previous part of the tutorial, we toggled between looking at traffic moving and not moving.
+In the previous part of the tutorial, we toggled between looking at traffic traveling south and north by changing a filter.

 You can also compare different situations using the split view capability.
 For this, click on the + button above the map on the top right side.

-The page now displays two maps, two timelines, and two data distribution panels.
+The page now displays two maps and two timelines.

-By default, these maps and timelines are linked.
-That means that if you navigate one map, the other follows in the same way.
+By default, these maps and timelines are linked, meaning that if you navigate one map, the other follows.
 You can unlink the maps and timelines by clicking on the link button above the right map and the right timeline.
-Note, you can keep the link function activated for the map while the link function is disactivated for the timeline (and vice versa), as shown in the example below.

 Let’s unlink the timelines and set a different time filter on both maps:

-On the first timeline, move the right-most thick vertical line to the left, so that the time range is set on the first 5 days in the data (Mar 5 until Mar 9).
+On the first timeline, move the right-most thick vertical line to the left, so that the time range is set on the first day (July 31).

-On the second timeline, move the first thick vertical line to the right, focusing on the last 5 days in the data set (Mar 22 until Mar 26).
+On the second timeline, move the first thick vertical line to the right, focusing on the last day in the data set (August 6).

 The split view capability enables other side-by-side analysis use cases: